pbayer83/academic-kickstart/content/post/post8.md

 active = true  # Activate this widget? true/false
 weight = 20  # Order that this section will appear.

-title = "Major ESRC Grant on Politics of Climate Science" subtitle = ""
+title = "Major ESRC grant on the politics of climate science" subtitle = ""

 date= "2021-08-20"